auth0/docs/articles/tutorials/data-scenarios/index.md

 ***Is this the reason why we have the second rule?
 Does this make sense if the user object contains the app metadata itself anyway?
 Is it an issue of scope and whether you choose to include app_metadata or not?

-The app recognizes whether the user is a “playlist editor” or not and displays their permission when they are welcomed to the app (we didn’t implement the featured playlist itself for the simplicity of the example).This is a good example of app metadata because in this scenario, the user has no direct control over how many times other people play their playlist, and so they must not be able to change their own permission to edit the app’s featured playlist.
+The app recognizes whether the user is a playlist editor or not and displays their permission when they are welcomed to the app.
+There is no actual featured playlist for the simplicity of the example.
+Instead, the user's permission is simply displayed upon login.
+This is a good example of app metadata because in this scenario, the user has no direct control over how many times other people play their playlist, and so they must not be able to change their own permission to edit the app’s featured playlist.
 This is a special permission they have to “earn,” in this case by getting more people to listen to their playlist.

 ###User metadata